-Unless otherwise specified in a device-specific test plan, the ambient temperature for all tests shall be controlled at a default nominal temperature of $30^{\circ}C \pm 3^{\circ}C$.
-Also, to the extent possible, all testing should be conducted using environmental chambers.
+full charges and discharges to the designated state of charge condition at $30^{\circ}C \pm 3^{\circ}C$ for "Under Hood" applications so as not to induce artificial degradation mechanisms on the test articles.
+The disadvantage to this method, however, is the additional thermal cycling during testing as well as the extended test time due to the soak periods.
+The methodology to set the state of charge condition for an "Under Hood" application should be specified in a device-specific test plan.
 As a general practice, a rest of 60 minutes (or more if required) should be observed after each charge and each discharge prior to proceeding with further testing, to allow devices to reach stable voltage and temperature conditions.